PostHog/posthog.com/contents/blog/hacker-news-premortem.md

 ---
 date: 2022-06-20
-title: The magic of a Hacker News pre-mortem
+title: The magic of a Hacker News Pre-Mortem
 rootPage: /blog
 sidebar: Blog
 showTitle: true